Department of Business

 Faculty

-Joshua Jensen (Dean), Konya Weber (Associate Dean), David Chaplin, Peter Crabb, Jeffrey Lineman, Kevin Mokhtarian, Fred Sutton, Mollie Sweet
+Joshua Jensen (Dean), Konya Weber (Associate Dean), Peter Crabb, Jeffrey Lineman, Kevin Mokhtarian, Fred Sutton, Mollie Sweet

 Student Learning Outcomes